Related pages

 With a virtual monopoly, Microsoft could charge plenty for Windows and make all sorts of decisions where the users - especially the more technical ones - might have preferred to make their own choices.
 Some disaffected techies started writing viruses and the rest of us ended up paying, not just for Windows itself, but for the antivirus package to protect it and the power to run the antivirus as well as the basic operating system (OS).

 Apple, with their own OS and a tiny market share were not so hated as Microsoft and Apple's OS for their Mac Computers (MacOS) did not attract so many virus writers.
-However, despite pretty graphics, the close and exclusive bond between the "special" MacOS and the "special" Mac processor meant a lot of work for Apple.
+However, despite pretty graphics, the close and exclusive bond between the "special" MacOS and the "special" Mac processor meant a lot of work for Apple and rather limited choices for their clients.

 * * *